Reantric/Directory/README.md

 # Directory
-Search up name age or address.
+Search up a name, age, or address.
+Use a mix to further narrow down results.